nikhilpatwardhan/Kubernetes_Cluster_24_04/worker.README.md

 ### Pre-requisite
 The initial setup is identical to that of setting up a master node.
 Follow all the steps upto ![installing kubelet](./master_step_3.sh).

-Workers can be created with different specs.

-I've created two workers with these specs
+I've created two worker nodes with these specs
-- 1 CPU
+- 2 CPU
 - 4 GiB RAM
 - 10 GiB Root Disk